 - Administer appropriate types of assessment to pinpoint strengths and weaknesses of students with mild to moderate disabilities.

-- Collaborate with families of students having mild to moderate disabilities and/or professionals in designing and planning instruction and/or in delivering effective special education programs.
+- Collaborate with families of students mild to moderate disabilities and/or professionals in designing and planning instruction and/or in delivering effective special education programs.